saubhik/papers/papers/alfares2008fattree.md

 ### Weaknesses

 - Flow scheduling is impractical in real-world deployments.
 The use of a centralized scheduler with knowledge of all active flows and the status of all links is infeasible for large arbitrary networks.
 The regularity of the fat-tree topology can simplify the search for disjoint, uncontended paths but this study is not undertaken.
 Flow scheduling as they do it is infeasible.
 - They attempt to solve the cabling problem with clever packaging.
-But they make some good number of assumptions: each host takes up 1RU, individual racks accomodating 48 machines, and packing 48 switches in a single rack.
-This puts constraint on the data center operator to trade away some other placement requirements to accomodate the fat-tree interconnect requirements.
+But they make some good number of assumptions: each host takes up 1RU, individual racks accommodating 48 machines, and packing 48 switches in a single rack.
+This puts constraint on the data center operator to trade away some other placement requirements to accommodate the fat-tree interconnect requirements.
 - The experiments in power and heat issues are not made in real deployments of the design.
 It would be interesting to see if the real world deployments conform with their findings.
 There might be other practical overheads associated with using a large number of commodity switches.

 ## Follow-on